 If you want to make a parfait, spoon yogurt in the bottom of a small glass, then the rhubarb, and repeat.
 Don’t add the granola or cereal until just before serving.

 This is truly one of my very favorite breakfasts.
-If you’ve never tried rhubarb, I hope you’ll give it a try!
+If you’ve never tried rhubarb, I hope you’ll give this rhubarb yogurt a try!

 Crunchy Rhubarb Yogurt